alexaburchak/HMMProfiler/README.md

-# Pipeline for Identifying Functional Regions in Antibodies from NGS Data
+# Pipeline for Identifying Functional Regions and Matching Sequences in Antibodies from NGS Data

 ## Overview
-This pipeline processes next-generation sequencing (FASTQ) data to identify and quantify functional regions in antibodies.
-It first translates nucleotide sequences in all six reading frames using SeqKit, then runs HMMER to search for matches against a given model.
-Finally, it merges and trims the matched sequences, counts unique sequence combinations, and outputs the count results as a CSV file.
+This repository contains two main pipelines for processing next-generation sequencing (FASTQ) data to identify and quantify functional regions in antibodies.
+The first pipeline (counts_pipeline.js) processes raw sequencing data, translates nucleotide sequences, and counts unique sequence combinations.
+The second pipeline (matches_pipeline.js) takes the output from the first pipeline and matches query sequences against identified functional regions to find the closest matches.
+These pipelines provide an end-to-end solution for processing NGS data, identifying functional antibody regions, and matching them against query sequences.

 ## Install System Dependencies
-This pipeline requires several tools and dependencies to be installed before execution.
+Both pipelines require several tools and dependencies to be installed before execution.
 You can use one of the following installation methods:

 ### Option 1: Using Conda (Preferred)
 ```bash